 Furthermore, there are many contexts in which precision is not even important.
 How often is half a glass of wine actually precisely half a glass?

-Option 7: Countable pictographs
+Option 7: Countable Icons (Pictograph)

 While all pictographs have a bad reputation, in the case of the countable pictograph, it is quite undeserved.
 Countable pictographs achieve redundancy and thus likely improve the accuracy with which the underlying data is understood by the viewer.

-Option 8: Uncountable pictographs
+Option 8: Uncountable Pictograph

 The goal of the uncountable pictograph is to suggest, in a graphical way, “big”.
 It is often most useful when next to a comparable countable pictograph.